Short-term CO2 emissions forecasting: insight from the Italian electricity market: Results

-For the test set, Table \ref{tab:test_sing_models_italy} reports the forecast performance of the best individual model of each modelling approach for Italy.
-RMSE values are provided for each hour of the day (0 to 23), along with the hourly average RMSE and the hourly average out of sample $R^2$.
-The GAM(3,1) model produces the lowest RMSE for most hours, especially during the daytime hours from 6:00 to 23:00.
-In contrast, the FARX(2) model performs best in the early morning hours from 0:00 to 5:00.
-The Na\"ive, TBATS, and SARIMAX(2,1,0)(1,0,0)$_{24}$ models generally exhibit higher RMSE values.
-KNN(10) model shows moderate performance but remains consistently behind the FARX(2) and GAM(3,1) models.
-However, it is interesting to note that during the early morning hours, the KNN(10) model emerges as the second-best performing model.
 The hourly average RMSE and out-of-sample $R^2$ further confirm that the GAM(3,1) model is the best, followed by the FARX(2) and KNN(10) models.
 Although the GAM(3,1) model provides the most accurate and reliable forecasts during daytime hours, the FARX(2) model may be preferable in the early morning.
 These findings are further supported by the panel (b) in Figure \ref{fig:calb_test_singm_italy}, which displays the relative RMSE compared to the Na\"ive model for Italy in the test set.